 I don’t know how many of us struggle with the fear of abandonment, but it’s something I’ve carried with me for as long as I can remember.

 To give a bit of context: I grew up in a home that often felt unsettling.
 My parents were constantly busy with work, and whenever they argued—which was often—my brother and I would be sent to stay with our cousins for indefinite stretches.
 Most of their conflict stemmed from tension between my mum and her mother-in-law.
-My grandmother was never happy with my mum, and the fact that I was born a girl—her first grandchild—only gave her another reason to criticize.
+My grandmother was never happy with my mum, and the fact that I was born a girl—her first grandchild—only gave her another reason to criticise.

 As a child, I couldn’t understand how misplaced my grandmother’s hatred was.
 I internalized it.
 I believed I was the reason for all the problems.
 I remember thinking, “If only I hadn’t been born… If I were a boy, maybe my grandmother would have loved my mum.
 Maybe my parents wouldn’t fight.”
 I blamed myself for simply existing.
 Some nights, I would lie in bed crying, terrified that my parents would split up and leave us behind.